Joseph C. Phillips: Education and associations

 Phillips is a member of Alpha Phi Alpha fraternity.
 He attended the University of the Pacific as a communications major, but later transferred to the acting conservatory at New York University where he graduated with a BFA in acting in 1983.

 Phillips is an ambassador for the Sickle Cell Disease Association of America.
 He has spoken extensively about the disease and its effect on the family.
 He is also a member of the Screen Actors Guild, American Federation of Television and Radio Artists, Actors Equity Association, the Academy of Television Arts and Sciences, was National Co-Chair of the African American Steering committee for Bush Cheney '04, was named a member of the Republican National Committee's African American Advisory Board, was appointed by Governor Arnold Schwarzenegger to the state board of directors of the California African American Museum and was named a 2005 Claremont Institute Lincoln Fellow.

 In 2022, Phillips joined the faculty of Clark Atlanta University as a professor in the theatre and communications department.

 Conservative activism

 Phillips, a Republican, is a television and radio commentator and has written a weekly syndicated column that promotes conservative views.
 He has been a critic of affirmative action and same-sex marriage in the United States.
 His book, He Talk Like a White Boy, reflects his thoughts in this regard.

 Personal life

 Joseph Phillips' mother died when he was young.
 After this, he became close to the mother of Duane Evans, his cousin.
 Phillips is from Colorado.
 He and his wife Nicole have three sons, Connor, Ellis, and Samuel.
+Phillips and Nicole divorced in January of 2019.
 In 2006, Phillips published an autobiography, He Talk Like A White Boy, which includes a foreword by Tavis Smiley.